X

 The Green Lantern Corps

-Since TV and streaming will be a huge part of DC's strategy during this attempt to replicate the success of the MCU, Lanterns is certainly one to pay attention to.
+Since TV and streaming is a huge part of DC's strategy during this attempt to replicate the success of the MCU, Lanterns is certainly one to pay attention to.
 Here's what we know about Lanterns so far.

 Kyle Chandler and Aaron Pierre